Inexpensive Corner Wood Burning Stove Makeover Idea: Fireplace DIY

 This Corner Fireplace DIY Refresh Total Cost

-My budget for this DIY project (with a purpose of enjoying where we live even though just temporary, while we wait for the real renovation to begin) was $200.
+My budget for this DIY project (with a purpose of enjoying where we live even though just temporary, while we wait for the main design projects to begin) was $200.

 DIY Project Notes